 Step Four – Planting Your Phalaenopsis Orchid

 Now that you’ve prepared the potting mix, the time has come to plant your orchid.
-Take your orchid from its original container, rinse the roots with lukewarm water, and trim off any bad (dry or mushy) roots with sterilized scissors.
+Take your orchid from its original container, rinse the roots with lukewarm water, and trim off any bad (dry or mushy) roots with sterilized pruners or scissors.
 Spray the roots with Hydrogen peroxide 3% (optional).
 Plant the orchid as normal in a clean pot, using the new potting mix.

 After you’re done with the repotting, water the potting mix to allow the coconut husk mix to settle into place.
 Now let the plant be until the next time you need to water it again.